-Working together we built catapults out of plastic spoons, tape and wooden blocks and we used them to propel pom-poms varying distances across the classroom.
-We also used old plastic cups, balloons and pom-poms to create exciting poppers!
-The children loved experimentation with the catapult.
-Some of them loved the sounds of the spoons as the pulled them back and let them go.
+Working together we built catapults out of plastic spoons, tape, and wooden blocks and we used them to propel pom-poms varying distances across the classroom.
+We also used old plastic cups, balloons, and pom-poms to create exciting poppers!
+The children loved experimenting with the catapult.
+Some of them loved the sounds of the spoons as they pulled them back and let them go.

 Our conclusion – the ping-pong balls flew the furthest.